schematical/chaos-engine/README.md

 * Eating food has a little positive pleasure
 * Eating gold has a large negative amount of pleasure
 * Not doing anything for a while should have a little negative amount of pleasure
-* Health going down(watch) should have a negitive amount of pleasure.
+* Health going down(watch) should have a negative amount of pleasure.
 * Energy Going up(Sleeping/Stimulant embibing)

 Those are the defaults.
 I would like to randomly generate other types of pain/pleasure triggers:

 * Ingesting other inventory_items(drugs, food, etc).
-* Killing, injurying, healing or other various interactions
+* Killing, injuring, healing or other various interactions
 * Bartering with others.

 If an interaction has one of these effects,